Bhavya1912/Hacktober2k22/README.md

 # Hacktober2k22
-This is a open source project
+This is a open source project dedicated to hacktober fest